Changes to the Temporary Foreign Worker Program - 2015

 C. Decreased Employer Demand

-Many changes to the TFWP are aimed at decreasing an employer's ability to rely on foreign workers.
+Many of the 2015 changes to the TFWP were aimed at decreasing an employer's ability to rely on foreign workers.
 The changes are almost entirely focused on low wage workers.

 If an employer wants to hire a TFW in a higher wage position, they must now file a Transition Plan in order to receive a positive LMIA.
 The Transition Plan must explain why the employer could not find Canadian talent to fill the job, and what they plan on doing in the long term to change that situation.